HenrikBechmann/ExtendedMustache/README.md

 This is an extended syntax of mustache that I wrote a long time ago.

-The main interest is probably the conciseness of the parser, just over 500 lines.
+The main interest is probably the conciseness of the parser, just over 500 lines, in PHP.

 From the source code: